Ricette di Sicilia

 📦 Storage

-- • Keep any leftovers in an airtight container in the fridge for up to 2 days.
+- • Store any leftovers in an airtight container in the fridge for up to two days to keep them fresh and flavoursome.

-- • Reheat gently in a pan with a splash of water or milk to loosen the sauce.
+- • When reheating, warm gently in a pan with a splash of olive oil or a tablespoon of milk to prevent drying out, stirring carefully.

-- • Avoid freezing, as this can affect the texture of the ricotta.
+- • Avoid freezing, as the ricotta can lose its creamy texture and affect the overall consistency.

-- • You can prepare the sauce ahead of time and store it in the fridge for up to 24 hours.
+- • You can prepare the sauce ahead of time and keep it refrigerated for up to 24 hours, making mealtime quicker and easier.

 🍷 Pairing